z4m0/peerly/README.md

 ##TODO
 This is a list of things in the roadmap.
 Don't know if I will implement all of them yet:

-* Allow the users comment.
-Each hash(value) can be the comments thread.

 * Voting system: Each user can vote up or vote down an entry.
 The most voted entries should remain more time.
 The user can see what the comunity things about this entry.
 The votes won't be stored in the same location as the value.
 This means that the kademlia protocol should be extended.